 Privacy Policy

 This Privacy Policy explains what personal data CarVinVin processes when you use this website, why, and the rights you have.
-We keep data collection to a minimum: there are no user accounts and no advertising or cross-site tracking cookies.
+We keep data collection to a minimum: there are no user accounts, and no advertising or measurement cookies are set unless you accept them.

 Who is responsible